microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/hubs/Remove-FinOpsHub.md

 The **Remove-FinOpsHub** command removes a FinOps hub instance and optionally keep the storage account hosting cost data.

-The comamnd returns a boolean value indicating whether all resources were successfully deleted.
+The command returns a boolean value indicating whether all resources were successfully deleted.

 <br>